5.6 Working with TIME-TAG Data

 STIS MAMA detectors can be used in ACCUM or TIME-TAG modes, as described in Chapter 11 of the STIS Instrument Handbook.
 In TIME-TAG mode, the position and detection time of every photon is recorded in an event list.
 Detection times are recorded with 125 microsecond precision, although events from bright sources may be buffered for as long as 128 milliseconds prior to assignment of a detection time.

-For TIME-TAG datasets, the HST archive returns all normal data products and also an event list in a file with a _tag suffix.
+For TIME-TAG datasets, the HST archive returns all normal data products and an event list in a file with a _tag suffix.
 The _tag file is a FITS file with two binary table extensions.
-The first FITS extension is a binary table named EVENTS, and contains four columns named TIME, AXIS1, AXIS2, and DETAXIS1.
-The last FITS extension is a binary table named GTI (good time intervals), and indicates time intervals when events could have been detected.
+The first FITS extension is the event list, a binary table named EVENTS, and contains four columns named TIME, AXIS1, AXIS2, and DETAXIS1.
+The second FITS extension is a binary table named GTI (good time intervals), and indicates time intervals when events could have been detected.

 The TIME column in the EVENTS extension of a _tag file contains the time when each event was recorded, relative to the start time (MJD) of the exposure given in the TEXPSTRT keyword of the primary FITS header.
 Each relative time is stored as an integer number of 125 microsecond hardware clock ticks, but application of the column SCALE FACTOR converts relative times to seconds.
 Application of the column SCALE FACTOR is automatic when using astropy.table task to read _tag files.